moehriegitt/hob3l/README.md

 ## Algorithmic Improvements

-The polygon clipping from Mart&iacute;nez, Rueda, Feito (2009) was improved to have less computational instability be deriving crossing points always from the original edge (although currently, each 2D operation restarts this -- this could be improved).
+The polygon clipping algorithm of Mart&iacute;nez, Rueda, Feito (2009) was improved to have less computational instability be deriving crossing points always from the original edge (although currently, each 2D operation restarts this -- this could be improved).
 Also, computational stability was improved by rigurous use of epsilon-aware arithmetics.
 Further, a better polygon reassembling algorithm with O(n log n) runtime was implemented -- the original paper and reference implementation do not focus on this part.

-The triangulation algorithms from Hertel & Mehlhorn (1983) was extended to support coincident vertices, because this is what the polygon clipping outputs.
+The triangulation algorithm of Hertel & Mehlhorn (1983) was extended to support coincident vertices, because this is what the polygon clipping outputs.
 Also, sequences of collinear edges are fully supported, because, again, this may happen.